-- In case of a MicroEJ Standalone Application, it is a class that contains a public static void main(String[]) method, declared using the option application.main.class. - In case of a MicroEJ Sandboxed Application, it is a class that implements ej.kf.FeatureEntryPoint, declared in the Application-EntryPoint entry in META-INF/MANIFEST.MF file.
+- In case of a Standalone Application, it is a class that contains a public static void main(String[]) method, declared using the option application.main.class. - In case of a Sandboxed Application, it is a class that implements ej.kf.FeatureEntryPoint, declared using the entryPoint property in the .kf file in the src/main/resources/ folder.